ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Reactive Streams

-Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure.
+Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking backpressure.

 Reactive Streams is a further development of Reactive Extensions, which was developed in particular to solve the problem of overflow of a slower consumer with a stream of events from a faster producer.
 In simplified terms, Reactive Streams can be thought of as a combination of Reactive Extensions and batching.